 In 2018, we used a 25m x 25m grid to define our sample frame as a list of grid cells.
 Our sample unit was defined as a grid cell, where two one-liter samples were collected.
 We used stratified random sampling where all grid cells within 50 m of each plant that could be sampled from the shoreline were sampled (shallow strata) and we randomly selected grid cells that did not touch the shoreline (deep strata).
 This resulted in our closest sample being 10 meters from an Elodea plant.
 Sampling was conducted on 27 September 2018.
 Because we had no positive eDNA hits at any sample locations, we reduced the size of the grid and sampled more closely to the plants in 2019.

 In 2019, we reduced the grid size to 12.5m x 12.5m grid and used the same sampling strategy used in 2018 (except we randomly sampled the shoreline grid cells).
 Note that final sample locations were not always the center of the grid cell in the deep area, because wind and drifting in the boat.
-We also collected several other samples: at the source of the plants, 1m from the buckets, 3 meters from the buckets, and 5 meters from the buckets.
+We also collected several other samples: at the source of the plants, 1m, 3m and 5m from the container s.
 Additionally, in 2019 we used a transect sampler for 10 grid cells sampled with one-liter draws.

 We estimated sample sizes required to estimate probability of site occupancy as a function of distance from known Elodea source using a multi-level occupancy model (Nichols et al 2008, Mordecai et al 2011, Schmidt et al 2013).
 We simulated presence-absence data with an average 80% probability of site occupancy (site occupancy was simulated to decrease as a function of distance from Elodea source), 60% availability probability and 90% detection probability.
 The 80% site occupancy was our statistical objective, and we selected these availability and detection probabilities based on previous studies and our own expertise.
 We estimated the parameter estimates from each simulation and results were stored, then simulations were repeated 1,000 times.
 Confidence intervals were estimated for parameter estimates using the stored results.
 Our results indicated we needed a minimum of 25 sampled grid cells, 2 water samples collected at each site, and these water samples were split into triplicate for the PCR analysis in the lab.